 Before you think too hard about relocating your tech startup to Silicon Valley, think carefully about the unique benefits an Australian location provides.

-2016 was a massive year for Australian startups, in all sorts of different sectors but especially the world of IT&T. There is more funding available than ever before, and the Turnbull government has invested heavily in new enterprises, unveiling a raft of incentives and new policies over the last year or so.
+2016 was a massive year for Australian startups, in all sorts of different sectors but especially the world of technology.
+There is more funding available than ever before, and the Turnbull government has invested heavily in new enterprises, unveiling a raft of incentives and new policies over the last year or so.
 This has all contributed to growth among startups, but what about the next big hurdle - heading overseas?

 The global market can be tough to crack, but there are several Australian companies who are doing an exceptional job of cutting through.
 What can digital and IT companies in the industry learn from their example?